davs3275/sbs/med/collier.md

 the good fortune of the bearing more considerable than the ill fortune of the happening?
-Or, to speak properly, how can that be a misfortune to a mail which does not frustrate his nature ?
-And how can that cross upon a man's nature which is not opposed to the intention and design of it ?
+Or, to speak properly, how can that be a misfortune to a mail which does not frustrate his nature?
+And how can that cross upon a man's nature which is not opposed to the intention and design of it?
 Now what that intention is, you know.
-To apply this reasoning: does the present accident hinder your being just, magnanimous, temperate and modest, judicious, truthful, reverent, and unservile ?
+To apply this reasoning: does the present accident hinder your being just, magnanimous, temperate and modest, judicious, truthful, reverent, and unservile?
 Now, when a man is furnished with these good qualities, his nature has what she would have.
 Farther, when anything grows troublesome, recollect this maxim: This accident is